CrossBreezeNL/CrossTest_DotNet_SpecFlow/Documentation/docs/Steps/Context.md

 | Given | nl | de ([a-zA-Z0-9_@$#]+) database server wordt gebruikt |
 | When | nl | de ([a-zA-Z0-9_@$#]+) database server gebruikt wordt |

 ### Arguments
+The details of every argument of the step are listed below.

 | Parameter    | Datatype          | Description          |
 |:---          |:---               |:---                  |
 |database server name | string | The database, referring to a database name specified in the config |